Which of the following best describes the primary characteristic ... | Channels for Pearson+

 1

-Understand the question: The problem is asking for the primary characteristic that distinguishes living organisms from non-living matter.
+Step 1: Understand the question.
+The problem asks for the primary characteristic that distinguishes living organisms from nonliving matter.
 This requires identifying a fundamental property unique to living organisms.

-Analyze each option: (1) 'Presence of carbon atoms' is not exclusive to living organisms, as many non-living substances also contain carbon.
-(2) 'Ability to conduct electricity' is not a defining feature of life, as non-living materials like metals can conduct electricity.
-(3) 'Existence in a liquid environment' is a condition for life but not a defining characteristic.
-(4) 'Ability to reproduce and undergo evolution' is a unique and universal feature of living organisms.

-Focus on the correct answer: The ability to reproduce and undergo evolution is a hallmark of life because it allows organisms to pass on genetic information and adapt to their environment over generations, which non-living matter cannot do.
+Step 2: Analyze the options provided.
+The options include: (1) the presence of carbon-based molecules, (2) the ability to move independently, (3) the ability to reproduce and undergo evolutionary adaptation, and (4) the presence of a nucleus in all cells.

+Step 3: Evaluate each option.
+(1) The presence of carbon-based molecules is common in living organisms but not exclusive to them, as some nonliving matter (e.g., certain organic compounds) also contains carbon.
+(2) The ability to move independently is not universal to all living organisms (e.g., plants do not move independently).
+(3) The ability to reproduce and undergo evolutionary adaptation is a defining characteristic of life, as it ensures the continuation and evolution of species.
+(4) The presence of a nucleus in all cells is incorrect because not all living organisms have a nucleus (e.g., prokaryotes like bacteria).

-Conclude: The correct answer is 'Ability to reproduce and undergo evolution,' as it is the primary characteristic that distinguishes living organisms from non-living matter.
+Step 4: Identify the correct answer.
+Based on the evaluation, the ability to reproduce and undergo evolutionary adaptation is the primary characteristic that distinguishes living organisms from nonliving matter.

+Step 5: Conclude the reasoning.
+Living organisms are defined by their ability to reproduce, pass on genetic information, and adapt over generations through evolution, which is not observed in nonliving matter.

 Watch next